-The North American Association of Visionary Churches (NAAVC) will be hosting the conference with primary venues in Tucson, Arizona and satellite venues at Arizona State University in Phoenix.
+The North American Association of Visionary Churches (NAAVC) will be hosting the conference with primary venues in Tucson, Arizona.
 Speakers will cover an array of topics including: the latest in western-medical research, perspectives on the Amazonian pharmacopeia and plant dietas, ground-breaking legal cases, best practices for ayahuasca churches, scholarly examination of the religious basis for visionary churches, meditation, spiritual and religious integration practices, Maloka building in North America, and the music and poetry of Amazonian icaros.

 Venues and onsite locations:

-Venue locations in Tucson and Phoenix will be announced shortly.
+Venue locations in Tucson will be announced shortly.

 We look forward to seeing you there!